 Most security specialists suggest using a bike lock that costs at least one-third of the value of your bike!

-U-locks are the strongest but also the heaviest and often least convenient to carry.
-If you don’t live in a high-risk area, a simple chain and padlock or good-quality combination lock should be sufficient.
+The chain lock is the strongest bike lock type but also the heaviest and often least convenient to carry.
+If you don’t live in a high-risk area, a simple chain and padlock or good-quality D-Lock (a.k.a U-Lock) should be sufficient.
 Many cyclists also find folding locks more convenient to transport but their moving parts make them weaker than U-locks.

 - Most compact – Folding lock